-Home TEFL forum Teaching in Africa & the Middle East What Pitfalls to Watch Out For?
+Home / TEFL Q&A / Teaching in Africa & the Middle East

 Is there any Middle Eastern country with frequent job postings that should be avoided?
 Which would you consider best in terms of trustworthy places to teach?

 Do you need a FBI criminal background check in each nation?
 In some?

 I have nothing to worry about with that, but I was hoping to get over there sooner than the wait for the check will take.

 What about recruiters?
 Is it easy to run into a shady one or are most professional?

 I’ve taught in Korea for about 8 years – first in the late 1990s and then again the last 3 years.